dstodev/restructure/README.md

 	...
 ```

+It is useful to restructure where keys are in a dictionary, for example to
+upgrade a configuration file to a new schema.

-It is useful to restructure a dictionary.
-For example, to move a nested dictionary to the top:
+For example, to move a nested dictionary to the top-level:

 ```python
 data = {